ATOMNFT/Pwny-Trainer/INSTALL.md

 # Pwnagotchi Trainer with ESP32: Installation and Setup Guide
+Please keep in mind this is still a work in progress.
+Bugs and functionality flaws are sure to be found.

 This guide walks you through the steps to install the Pwnagotchi Trainer Arduino sketch on an ESP32, enabling your Pwnagotchi to improve its ability to detect, deauthenticate, and capture handshakes from Wi-Fi networks.